PlanTL-GOB-ES/SPACCC_POS-TAGGER/CNIO_Tagger/README.md

-# Python wrapper for the CNIO Medical POS Tagger
+# Python wrapper for the SPACCC_POS-Tagger

 ## Introduction